Quick Answer

 Turn relocation planning into a written tax position before you move.
 If your facts can support more than one outcome, pause and resolve that first because individual taxation in Romania depends on residence status.

 Start with a one-page note you can hand to an adviser.
-Include trigger areas supported in this draft, especially center of vital interests and day count, and state where facts remain uncertain.
-For day count, record both interpretations shown in the materials.
+Include trigger areas such as center of vital interests and day count, and state where facts remain uncertain.
+For day count, record both interpretations.
 One is more than 183 days in a calendar year.
 The other is more than 183 days in any 12 consecutive months ending in the calendar year.
 If the methods produce different outcomes, treat that as an escalation flag.

 Build the evidence file before relocation and before filing pressure sets in: